freiheit/discord_feedbot/README.md

 14. Recommended: set up as a "service" that automatically runs.
     - Look at tools/feedbot.service for example for Linux with systemd option

+## Adding a feed
+I have a utility, "newfeed.py" that helps you add a feed.

+### newfeed.py setup:
+1. You _must_ use feed2discord.local.ini in the current directory
+2. Recommend that you also move the login_token into feed2discord.auth.ini (in a `[MAIN]` section)
+3. In your discord, set up a "default" room and assign it all the right permissions for feedbot to be able to post
+4. Get that channel ID and put it into `[CHANNELS]` section like `default = 12345678901234`

+### newfeed.py usage:
+1. Find the feed URL
+2. Run `./newfeed.py https://example.com/blog/feed.xml` with your feed URL
+3. Read what it says
+4. Restart afterwards

+Alternately, customize newfeed.sh to match your configuration for where the config files are, whether or not to git commit stuff, how to restart your feedbot, and use `./newfeed.sh https://example.com/blog/feed.xml` (If you want to match my configuration, use linux, run everything as "bots", put feed2discord.local.ini into /home/bots/feedbot-config/ as a private git repository, and symlink feed2discord.local.ini to appear in feedbot's directory)

 ## My configuration
 The configuration of my instance of feedbot (minus auth token) is here: https://gitlab.com/ffreiheit/feedbot-config